Home Network Monitoring (A Complete Guide)

 What Is Home Network Monitoring?

-We can define Network monitoring as the use of a system that constantly monitors a computer network for slow or failing components.
+We can define Network monitoring as a system constantly monitoring a computer network for slow or failing components.
 This system notifies the administrator in case of outages or issues.
-In short, in network monitoring, you can keep an eye on devices which connects to your network, how much data are these devices consuming, are these devices faulty.
-Whether these devices can hamper the speed of your network.
+In short, in network monitoring, you can keep an eye on devices that connect to your network, how much data these devices are consuming, are these devices faulty whether these devices can hamper the speed of your network.

-Also, the network monitoring system informs the administrator about the faulty machines that connects to the network and how they will be responsible for hampering the network.
+Also, the network monitoring system informs the administrator about the faulty machines that connect to the network and how they will be responsible for hampering the network.
 You will get a visualization of the things happening in your network.
-Home network monitoring can also be useful for checking which device is consuming maximum bandwidth, To keep a check on what the kids are watching on the net or having a check on zeroday malware infections that antivirus software do not get detect.
+Home network monitoring can also help check which device is consuming maximum bandwidth, To keep a check on what the kids are watching on the net, or check on zeroday malware infections that antivirus software does not get detected.

 Now, how do we perform home network monitoring?
 Lets see.